Chronic pain

 Key facts

-- Chronic pain typically lasts for more than 3 months, or beyond expected healing time.
+- Chronic pain is pain that lasts for at least 3 months, or beyond the expected healing time.

-- Causes of chronic pain include illnesses, musculoskeletal problems, injury, surgery and cancer.
+- Some causes of chronic pain are illnesses, musculoskeletal problems and injuries.

 - Sometimes people with chronic pain have no obvious cause for their pain.

-- Chronic pain can affect mood, sleep and mental health, and sometimes leads to anxiety and/or depression.
+- Chronic pain can affect your mood, sleep and mental health.

-- Treatment for chronic pain includes medicines, physiotherapy, psychological therapy, and relaxation techniques.
+- Treatment options for chronic pain can include medicines, physiotherapy, psychological therapy and relaxation techniques.

 What is chronic pain?

-Chronic pain is a complex condition.
-Everyone experiences it differently.
-The pain can range from mild to severe and is usually experienced on most days.
+Chronic pain is sometimes also called 'persistent pain'.
+It is a complex condition, and everyone experiences it differently.
+The pain can range from mild to severe.

 What causes chronic pain?

-Normally, if you have an injury, nerves carry signals from the injured part of your body to the brain, telling the brain that there's a problem.
+Normally, when you have an injury or illness, your nerves carry signals from the affected part of your body to your brain.
+This tells your brain that there's a problem.
 The brain reads these signals as pain.
+This type of pain usually gets better once the problem heals.
+But sometimes, it can turn into chronic pain.

-When someone has chronic pain, the nerves that carry pain signals to the brain, or the brain itself, behave in an unusual way.
-The nerves might be more sensitive than usual, or the brain might misread other signals as pain.
+In chronic pain, the nerves that carry pain signals to your brain, or the brain itself, may behave in an unusual way.
+The nerves might be more sensitive than usual.
+Sometimes the brain might misread other signals as pain.

 If you are concerned about your pain, talk to your doctor.